 Purchased in December 2014, the JEOL JXA 8530F Hyperprobe was delivered in August 2015, was fully installed in December 2015 and it is managed by Dr. Gelu Costin (Gabi).
 The funding for the new equipment was entirely provided by Rice University.

-The Jeol JXA 8530F is equipped with a field emission gun (Schottcky Field Emission Source), five wavelength dispersive spectrometers (WDS) and an integrated EDS detector.
-The spectrometer #1 has four analyzing crystals, while the spectrometers #2, #3, #4 and #5 have two analyzing crystals, each.
-Spectrometer #3 is an H-type, with 100 mm radius of the Rawland circle, giving ~ three times higher count rates compared with an XCE spectrometer.
-The spectrometer #5 is a L-type, with large analyzing crystals (PETL, LiFL), suitable for trace element analysis, giving high X-ray intensities (without sacrificing the peak/background ratio), and higher spectral resolution.
+The Jeol JXA 8530F is equipped with a field emission gun (Schottky Field Emission Source), five wavelength dispersive spectrometers (WDS), and an integrated EDS detector.
+The spectrometer #1 has four analyzing crystals, while the spectrometers #2, #3, #4, and #5 have two analyzing crystals, each.
+Spectrometer #3 is an H-type, with a 100 mm radius of the Rowland circle, giving ~ three times higher count rates compared with an XCE spectrometer.
+The spectrometer #5 is an L-type, with large analyzing crystals (PETL, LiFL), suitable for trace element analysis, giving high X-ray intensities (without sacrificing the peak/background ratio), and higher spectral resolution.
 The customized configuration of the five spectrometers and the element range for each analyzing crystal are shown below.

 |#1||FCS||GPC||TAPJ, LDE2, PETJ , LDEB|